Confused About Paper Weight? Get the 411 Here.

 Paper Stock Weight Calculator

-Now that you’re familiar with the US density system of different base ream sizes for different paper types vs. the single scale metric system of grams per square inch, you can use our paper weight calculator with confidence.
+Now that you’re familiar with the US density system of different base ream sizes for different paper types vs. the single scale metric system of grams per square inch, you can use our Grams to Pounds Calculator with confidence.
 Use it to quickly convert from one system to the other.